Contents

 Symptoms of poisoning in dogs

-When dogs consume toxic substances, they may exhibit a variety of symptoms depending on the substance consumed, including:
+When dogs ingest toxic substances, they can exhibit a variety of symptoms, depending on the substance consumed, including:

 4. Cramps or twitches.